Land of Unrealized Dreams

 Ali Zaraay

-Photojournalist and visual anthropologist based in Cairo, Ali Zaraay completed Hochschule Hannover's International Program of Documentary and Photojournalism program in 2021.
-He started his career as a photojournalist in 2011, coinciding with the onset of / inspired by the Egyptian revolution.
+Ali Zaraay is a photojournalist and visual anthropologist based in Cairo, Ali Zaraay completed Hochschule Hannover's International Program of Documentary and Photojournalism program in 2021.
+He started his career as a photojournalist in 2011, coinciding with the onset of/inspired by the Egyptian revolution.
 Since then, his photography has been regularly published in several local newspapers, among them AlDostoor, AlWatan and AlTahrir newspapers.
-Zaraay is currently working on a long-term visual anthropological project about the Nomadic Bedouins of Egypt, in which he includes the Bedouins as collaborators as opposed to the subjects of his project.
-His photography is inspired by the change in the city, demolition, construction and displacement, and takes the format of interactive visual installations and exhibitions.
+Zaraay is currently working on a long-term visual anthropological project about the nomadic Bedouins of Egypt, in which he includes the Bedouins as collaborators as opposed to the subjects of his project.
+His photography is inspired by the change in the city, demolition, construction and displacement and takes the format of interactive visual installations and exhibitions.

 Ahmad Gaber

-Freelance photographer Ahmed Gaber is based in New York, and he studied photojournalism at the International Center of photography in New York.
-His work is regularly published in Reuters, New York Times, Financial Times and Buzzfeed.
+Ahmad Gaber is a freelance photographer based in New York, Ahmed Gaber studied photojournalism at the International Center of Photography in New York.
+His work is regularly published in Reuters, The New York Times, Financial Times and Buzzfeed.

 Gaber works to capture photo stories of everyday people and experiences.
 Through the camera lens, he seeks out unseen visual narratives and stories in Egypt.
 Born in the Nile Delta, Gaber's first encounter with a camera was at the young age of 16 and, since then, his own vision to understand the role of visual media in shaping society today.
-When in search of stories, Gaber continues to engage in communities, both new and familiar, with sincere curiosity and compassion.
-He considers his work to be a direct and honest reflection of the people, stories, and places he photographs; these, ultimately, become his central inspiration.
-Read the Cairo Review Article about the Exhibition
+When searching for stories, Gaber engages in communities, both new and familiar, with sincere curiosity and compassion.
+He considers his work to be a direct and honest reflection of the people, stories and places he photographs; these, ultimately, become his central inspiration.
+Read the Cairo Review Article about the exhibition.

 Exhibition Talk with Guest Speaker Stephanie Heimann